 However, soccer is still a learning process during these ages, so there is not such a sense of competition or conflict.

 They see soccer more like an after-school recreational activity than a sport requiring too much from them.

-Also, they get more understanding of the game’s rules and necessary skills to get a goal.
+Also, they get more understanding of the game’s rules and the necessary skills to get a goal.

 Some of the benefits of playing soccer at this age are:

-- Great after-school activity to keep them busy and release energy.
+- It is a great after-school activity to keep them busy and release energy.